More Romantic Stories Page

 lightly.

-because of the snow, but because it was Valentine's
+not because of the snow, but because it was Valentine's

 Day and there was more mail than usual.
 He passed